How to automate Confluence: A step-by-step guide for 2026

 A smarter way to automate your knowledge

-That’s the whole idea behind eesel AI.
-It’s an AI platform that securely connects to all of your company’s apps, including Confluence, to act as a central brain that can answer questions for your team instantly.
+That’s where eesel AI comes in.
+It is a complementary AI platform that securely connects to your company's apps, including Confluence, to act as a central resource that answers questions for your team instantly.

 Final thoughts and next steps

-So, is Confluence’s native automation worth your time?
+Is Confluence's native automation worth your time?
 Absolutely.
-It’s a powerful tool for cleaning up your internal processes, standardizing how your team works, and getting rid of boring, repetitive tasks.
-If you’re on a Premium or Enterprise plan, you should definitely be using it.
+It’s a mature, reliable tool for standardizing how your team works and managing repetitive tasks.
+If you're on a Premium or Enterprise plan, it’s a powerful asset for your workspace.

 Ready to see how it works?
 You can connect your Confluence space and build an AI assistant for your team in just a few minutes.
 Get started with eesel AI for free.